Materials You Will Need

 Types of Cartons and What Goes in Them

-- Dish Pack – double reinforced walls provide extra protection for dishes, stemware and crystal
+- Dish Pack – double reinforced walls provide extra protection for dishes, stemware, and crystal

 - Book Box – designed for heavy items such as canned goods, books, and magazines

-- Medium Box – for non-fragile items such as towels, linens, pots and pans
+- Medium Box – for non-fragile items such as towels, linens, pots, and pans

-- Large Box – for light and bulky items such as pillows, comforters and lamp shades
+- Large Box – for light and bulky items such as pillows, comforters, and lampshades

-- Stand-Up Wardrobe – a horizontal metal bar allows clothing to remain on hangers taken directly from your closet
+- Wardrobe – a horizontal metal bar allows clothing to remain on hangers taken directly from your closet

-- Mirror or Picture Box – adjustable to provide near custom fits for mirrors, pictures and paintings
+- Mirror or Picture Box – adjustable to provide near custom fits for mirrors, pictures, and paintings

 Packing Household Items

-After setting up your carton, use crumpled up paper to create a cushion on the bottom of the box and top the box with crumpled paper before sealing.
+After setting up your carton, use crumpled-up paper to create a cushion on the bottom of the box and top the box with crumpled paper before sealing.

-- Plates, saucers and flat china: Wrap each plate individually and make bundles out of three or four plates, wrapping again.
-Place the bundles in the carton so the plates are standing on edge.
+- Plates, saucers, and flat china: Wrap each plate individually and make bundles out of three or four plates, wrapping again.
+Place the bundles in the carton so the plates are standing on the edge.
 Never lay flat.
 Use heavier items as the bottom layer and place crumpled packing paper between each layer.

-- Bowls: Odd shaped items like bowls should be individually wrapped.
+- Bowls: Odd-shaped items like bowls should be individually wrapped.
 Put heavier bowls on the bottom and lighter, more delicate bowls near the top of the carton.
 Place bowls upside down, bottoms facing up.